Aparallactus lunulatus

-Aparallactus lunulatus, or the reticulated centipede-eater, is a species of venomous rear-fanged snake in the family Atractaspididae, which is endemic to Africa.
+Aparallactus lunulatus, or the reticulated centipede-eater, is a species of mildly venomous rear-fanged snake in the family Atractaspididae, which is endemic to Africa.

 Geographic range

 It is found in Zimbabwe, Mozambique, the Republic of South Africa, Eswatini, Zambia, the Democratic Republic of the Congo, Ghana to Eritrea, Ivory Coast, Ethiopia, Somalia, the Central African Republic, Cameroon, Botswana, and Tanzania.

 Description

 Dorsally it is olive or pale brown, with each scale edged with blackish, giving the appearance of dark netting, to which the common name, "reticulated", refers.
 Sometimes the coloration is reversed so that it appears as a dark snake with light netting.
 The head is light-colored, followed by a large blackish crossbar which forms a collar.
 Ventrally it is whitish.

 It may attain 39 cm in total length, with a tail 8.5 cm long.

 The smooth dorsal scales are arranged in 15 rows.
 Ventrals 151–158; anal plate entire; subcaudals 52–58, also entire.